-When your air conditioning system is offline, your home’s structure absorbs heat like a sponge.
+When your air conditioning system is down your home’s structure soaks up heat.

 AC Unit Sizing and Cooling Capacity Mismatches

-• Undersized systems: A 2-ton unit in a 2,000 sq ft Temecula home may run nonstop for 5+ hours, struggling against heat gain.
+Undersized systems have problems: A 2-ton unit in a 2,000 sq ft home in Temecula might run nonstop for than 5 hours.
+It struggles to keep up with the heat gain.

 Repair Type and System Recalibration Needs